USDA-SCINet/scinet-workbooks/workbooks/_computing-skills/command-line/cli-interface/shell/customization/aliases.md

 * Grasp the syntax and conventions for creating aliases in a Bash shell.
 * Be able to define both temporary and permanent aliases to improve your command-line experience.
 * Develop an understanding of best practices for managing aliases to avoid conflicts and ensure reliability.
-* Confidently troubleshoot common issues related to aliases, such as path conflicts or shell incompatibilities.
+* Confidently troubleshoot common issues related to aliases, such as path conflicts or quotation errors.
 </div>
 </div>